-Mercury's orbit lies closer to the Sun than the Earth's, meaning that it always appears close to the Sun and is very difficult to observe most of the time.
+Mercury's orbit lies closer to the Sun than the Earth's, meaning it always appears close to the Sun and is lost in the Sun's glare much of the time.

-These apparitions take place alternately in the morning and evening skies, depending whether Mercury lies to the east of the Sun or to the west.
+It is observable for only a few weeks each time it reaches greatest separation from the Sun – moments referred to as greatest elongation.
+These apparitions repeat roughly once every 3–4 months, taking place alternately in the morning and evening skies, depending whether Mercury lies to the east of the Sun or to the west.

 When it lies to the east, it rises and sets a short time after the Sun and is visible in early evening twilight.
 When it lies to the west of the Sun, it rises and sets a short time before the Sun and is visible shortly before sunrise.

 However, some times of the year are more favourable for viewing Mercury than others.
 From Ashburn, it reaches a maximum altitude of between 9° and 21° above the horizon at sunset during each evening apparition, depending on the time of year.
 During its October–November 2018 apparition, it will peak at 9° above the horizon at sunset on 12 Nov 2018.

 This variability over the course of the year is due to a combination of two factors.

 The inclination of the ecliptic to the horizon